anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/model-tuning.md

 1. **Defining the "DNA" of Your Marketing**

 Every business is unique.
-To capture this, our model optimizes a specific set of Hyperparameters—think of these as the DNA of the model.
+To capture this, our model optimizes a specific set of Hyperparameters - think of these as the DNA of the model.
 We don't just look at spend; we look at the behavior of that spend:

 Ad Memory (Adstock): How long does an ad stay in a consumer's mind?
 Does a brand impression decay in two days or two weeks?